Indianapolis Wrongful Death Attorneys

 Why File a Wrongful Death Case?

 If you lose a loved one due to someone else’s negligence, there are both emotional and financial losses.
 The emotional damages are obvious.
-Although nothing can bring back your loved one, Indiana law allows recovery for the loss of love and affection.
+Although nothing can bring back your loved one, Indianapolis law allows recovery for the loss of love and affection.
 From a financial standpoint, a lawsuit can restore the financial security you had before their death.

 “Wrongful death claims are unlike any other lawsuit; they’re often complicated and filled with emotion.
-We understand this all too well, having helped several Indiana families through a time of loss.
+We understand this all too well, having helped several Indianapolis families through a time of loss.
 Calling us to talk through your options can prove to be a first step toward healing.” –Stephen Wagner

 Wrongful Death Cases We’ve Handled in the Past